Zhou Xuechang: Biography

 On September 26 the same year, Zhou Xuechang was arrested by Chiang Kai-shek's National Government.
-On October 19, 1945 he was convicted of treason and surrender to the enemy and was sentenced to death.
+On October 19, 1945, he was convicted of treason and surrender to the enemy and was sentenced to death.
 In May 1947, his sentence was confirmed by the higher court.
 However, the Chinese Civil War occurred before his sentence could be carried out, and in January 1949, he was transferred to the Tilanqiao Prison in Shanghai.
-After the People's Republic of China had been established, his treatment did not change, and he remained imprisoned to his death of illness on November 27, 1952.
+After the People's Republic of China had been established, his treatment did not change, and he remained imprisoned until his death of illness on November 27, 1952.